Pediatric-Neurostimulation-Laboratory/TEP-Stability/README.md

 We also provide example datasets stored in the Folder named "ExampleData".
 Each of them was used for generating a "candidate" TEP using the method decribed in the paper.
 It can be used for testing the methodology and reproducing the MNP plot we shown in Figure 1 in the paper.
 However, although fully de-identified, this dataset is for testing the script only.
 Please do not distrbute the dataset without the permission of the authors.

 Please contact xiweishe@stanford.edu or fbaumer@stanford.edu for any questions

+This work is published on Scientific Reports: https://www.nature.com/articles/s41598-024-59468-8